MPT - multi-provider tool for LLMs¶

 ) - Smart Exclusions: Automatically respects .gitignore patterns and commonly ignored directories

-- Stdin Integration: Pipe content directly from other tools (like
+- Stdin Integration: Pipe content directly from other tools for AI analysis

 - Clean Output Formatting: Provider-specific headers (or none when using a single provider)